 Define examples of queries for both LDAF and TDAF.

+This document complements the DAF Data Element based access Implementation Guide which is currently being developed by the ONC S&I Framework working with HL7.

 Intended Audience and Goals

 This implementation guidance is designed to support developers and implementers who will be implementing standards and technologies to enable data access within their organization and across organizations.